Scientific name: Cygnus olor

 Mute swans are most numerous on Long Island and in the lower Hudson Valley, but they have expanded their range in recent years especially around Lake Ontario.
 Mute swans can cause a variety of problems, including aggressive behavior towards people, destruction of submerged aquatic vegetation, displacement of native wildlife species, degradation of water quality, and potential hazards to aviation.
-This plan supports actions by DEC to eliminate free-ranging mute swans from New York by 2025, while allowing responsible ownership of these birds in captivity.
-DEC recently proposed listing mute swan as a "prohibited species" under new Invasive Species regulations, which would prohibit sale, importation, transport, or introduction of this species in New York.
+This plan supports actions by DEC to minimize the impacts of swans, while allowing them to remain in urban parks and other controlled settings.
+DEC recently adopted regulations listing mute swan as a "prohibited" Invasive Species, which prohibits the sale, importation, transport, or introduction of this species in New York.

 History in New York

 Mute swans are a non-native, invasive species first brought to this country from Europe in the late 1800s for their aesthetic value.
 Initially introduced in New York's lower Hudson Valley and Long Island, mute swans were kept by breeders as domestics on the ponds of private estates.
 The release of domestic swans into the wild on Long Island and the lower Hudson Valley has led to well established populations in those areas.
 The largest known releases occurred from 1910-1912 and consisted of about 500 birds.